-Note: The sourdough starter should be as thick as thick pancake batter, or about 50% flour, 50% water.
+Note: The sourdough starter should be as thick as thick pancake batter, or about 50 percent flour, 50 percent water.
 We usually remove half the starter and feed both halves with equal amounts of flour and water, by weight, then wait for it to bubble up (about 4 hours) then put one jar back in the refrigerator for another week.
 The extra sourdough starter can be given to a friend or used in a recipe like this one.

 Then, add the butter and rub the cold butter in with your fingers until the mixture is crumbly and sticks together if you press it between your fingers.
 You may use a mixer if you wish.
 Set crumbs aside.

 To make the cake, place the sourdough starter in a bowl.